Hamas says Israeli proposal fails to meet Palestinian demands, but is under review | Law-Order

 "The movement (Hamas) is interested in reaching an agreement that puts an end to the aggression on our people.
 Despite that, the Israeli position remains intransigent and it didn't meet any of the demands of our people and our resistance," Hamas said in a statement following the latest ceasefire proposal.
 It said it would review the proposal further and go back to the mediators with its response.

 Hamas wants any agreement to secure an end to the Israeli military offensive, a withdrawal of Israeli forces from Gaza, and to allow displaced people to return to their homes across the small, densely populated enclave.
-Israel wants to secure the release of hostages seized by Hamas in the Oct.
+Israel's immediate aim is to secure the release of hostages seized by Hamas in the Oct.
 7 cross-border rampage that triggered the conflict.
 It says it will not end the war until it annihilates Hamas, which has run Gaza since 2007.

 The United States is pushing hard for a ceasefire, after telling its ally Israel to do more to protect civilians in Gaza and let in more aid to prevent a famine.
 In Washington, U.S. Secretary of State Antony Blinken said 400 aid trucks had been cleared to enter Gaza the previous day, describing it as the most since the war started six months ago.
 He said a good ceasefire offer had been presented to Hamas, which should accept it.